Skip to main content

 DIABETIC KETOACIDOSIS (DKA)

+One of the most serious complications for children with T1D is diabetic ketoacidosis.
 The condition can develop slowly, but without treatment it is fatal.
-DKA is the most pervasive cause of mortality in children with T1D (ADA, 2017a).
-DKA has also been proven to result in serious consequences for brain development and function (ADA, 2020a).
+DKA is the most pervasive cause of mortality in children with T1D (Childs et al., 2017).
+DKA has also been proven to result in serious consequences for brain development and function (ADA, 2024a).

 Signs of DKA include: